microsoft/Azure-Analytics-and-AI-Engagement/HealthCare/Readme-shell.md

-# Azure Synapse HealthCare Setup Guide
+# HealthCare DREAM Demo in a Box Setup Guide

 **Contents**